JoshKrym/3d-visual-rhetoric-Josh/README.md

 # 3d-visual-rhetoric-Josh

 ## Introduction
 I would like to attempt to recreate my visual rhetorics project on fantasy using blender.
 I have never used Blender before, and I would like to learn how to use it.
 While I don’t expect my final result to look very good, I believe that it would be a great learning experience for me.
 I would find existing 3d models online, and insert them into the scene, and possibly modify them, if I need to modify them.
 While I don’t think that this will allow me to master blender by the end of the project, I hope that it will give me a good foundation to build off, that will allow me to eventually master it with future projects.
 This will also allow me to think about the differences between presenting a 2d environment and a 3d environment, and the way that someone would explore it.
 I don’t know how to use blender and therefore, don’t really know what would be too much of an aspirational goal vs what is simple to do.
 I am just going to try and do my best to create something that I find interesting.
+The Final Render is in the file Final.png.

 ## Baseline Goals